caderek/arrows/packages/multimethod/README.md

 #### Dispatch function

 Dispatch function produces values, by which multimethod should be dispatched.
-The return value of the dispatch function is compared with case values of registered methods.
+The return value of the dispatch function is compared with the case values of registered methods.

-Matching algorithm uses deep strict equality to find the match.
+The matching algorithm uses deep strict equality to find the match.
 There are two exceptions to this rule, they are described in the [case value](#case-value) section.

-_Note: Current implementation of the deep strict equal algorithms guarantees the correct results for JSON compatible types, it may be later extended to also handle other types like `Map`, `Set` etc._
+_Note: Current implementation of the deep strict equal algorithms guarantees the correct results for JSON compatible types, it may be later extended to also handle other types like `Map`, `Set`, etc._

 If you do not provide a dispatch function, the default one will be used.
 Default dispatch function returns all arguments as an array, or in case of single argument - as a standalone value.